georgianabratucu/webtech-octomusic/Instructions.md

 * npm install

-* npm install v8

 **If you have a version prior to v8, then you should update your version using the following commands in bash:**

-* nvm install v8
+* nvm install 8

+* nvm use 8

-* nvm use default v8
+* nvm alias default v8

 # DATABASE CONFIGURATION